quicwg/extended-key-update/draft-rosomakho-quic-extended-key-update.md

 that even in the face of potential key compromise, sensitive data remains protected due to frequent key rotation and the use of forward secrecy.

-This specification extends builds on concepts from {{I-D.ietf-tls-extended-key-update}} and applies them to the QUIC protocol context.
+This specification builds on concepts from {{I-D.ietf-tls-extended-key-update}} and applies them to the QUIC protocol context.
 It thereby replaces the QUIC Key Update mechanism described in {{Section 6 of !QUIC-TLS=RFC9001}}.

 # Conventions and Definitions